escotoj/BankEcommerceBackendP2/README.md

   ## Credits
   Jose Escoto
-  Sequlize.org to understand the the BelongsTo and BelongsToMany, findOne vs findbyPk methods.
+  Sequlize.org to understand the the BelongsTo and BelongsToMany, findOne vs findbyPk, and validations methods.
   MVC class recordings to help with GET and POST route set up.

   ## Questions